drobie22/RSS-Reborn-Installer/README.md

     - Instructions are at the bottom of this page.
     - Installer will always grab the latest files from GitHub.
 - Help!
 No resolutions showing for a body!
     - Most likely the latest release of that body was empty.
 Before you start installation, manually download the previous release.

+#### If you encounter a problem not listed:

+Please submit an [issue](https://github.com/drobie22/RSS-Reborn-Installer/issues) with your log (found in the directory: `C:\Users\yourusername\AppData\Local\Temp`, where yourusername is the name of your windows user).
+The log will look something like `Setup Log 2024-07-15 #001.txt`.

 ## Future Updates